Bitcoin provides some anonymity but it’s up to bitcoiners where they want to be on the spectrum from fully anonymous to fully identified.

 - Use a VPN.

 - Use bitcoin services that allow you to stay anonymous.
-For example there are many end-to-end bitcoin sportsbooks that do not request any personal information – use them instead of sportsbooks that do.
+For example there are many end-to-end crypto sportsbooks that do not request any personal information.

 - Use a bitcoin wallet on your own computer, rather than a web wallet.